Snegaganesh/Ex.No.4/README.md

 As an Industrial Automation Engineer, I recommend implementing IoT sensors across production lines to continuously monitor machine health.
 Embedded controllers automate operations, while predictive maintenance prevents unexpected failures.
 This improves productivity, reduces maintenance costs, and increases energy efficiency.

 ## 5. Reverse Prompting
+Reverse Prompting is a technique where the desired output is provided first, and the AI generates the most suitable prompt to achieve that output.

 Prompt

 I want the final result to be a manufacturing plant with minimal downtime, automated monitoring, predictive maintenance, and improved energy efficiency.
 What prompt should I give an AI assistant to generate a complete implementation plan?
 <img width="1017" height="696" alt="image" src="https://github.com/user-attachments/assets/1734617a-b102-4f98-808c-acdce0878bce" />

 Suggested Prompt:

 "Generate a detailed implementation plan for an IoT-based smart manufacturing system that includes sensor selection, embedded controllers, communication protocols, predictive maintenance, real-time monitoring, energy optimization, hardware requirements, software architecture, implementation steps, challenges, and future enhancements."

 ## 6. Graph Prompting
+Graph Prompting is a prompt engineering technique that represents information as connected nodes and relationships.
+It helps the AI understand the structure and flow of information more effectively.

 Prompt

 Represent the workflow of an IoT-based smart manufacturing automation system as a flowchart showing sensors, embedded controllers, cloud platform, AI analysis, predictive maintenance, automation, and production improvement.

 <img width="1591" height="776" alt="image" src="https://github.com/user-attachments/assets/5388fb8f-ecdc-42d0-9355-7c2349e5be73" />

 ## 7. Active Prompting
+Active Prompting is a prompt engineering technique where the AI asks clarifying questions before generating the final response.
+This helps produce more accurate and relevant results.

 Prompt

 Before generating the manufacturing automation solution, ask me questions about factory size, machinery type, production capacity, communication technology, budget, and maintenance requirements.
 Then generate the best solution based on my answers.